Did You Imagine Yourself Reading this Post? Was the Decision Making All Yours?

 If you are trying to sell a product, using words like ‘open this email’ or ‘call us now’ are more likely to get a response from a buyer as their brain will start the decision thought process because they can envisage opening the email or making the call.

 I find that I use my outlook calendar for everything.
 I personally use different colours for different areas.
 Green for Meetings, blue for training and so on.
 As well as time management this helps with the decision process of, is this mandatory or can I leave it until later?
 You can also use images in your calendar to help your brain differentiate between what tasks are important and what are urgent.
+See our 7 hurdles of Time Management for more information.

 Where Can I Get More Information?